geraldspreer/testrunner.vim/README.md

-# testrunner.vim
+# vim-testrunner

-A vim plugin that allows you to run unit-tests from inside the editor.
-It supports multiple testing frameworks like PyTest, RSpec and Jasime.
+A vim/neovim plugin that allows the user to run unit-tests from inside the editor.
+It supports multiple testing frameworks like `PyTest`, `RSpec` and `Jasmine`.